Salt trick for men: does it work for ED?

 • Increasing your salt and sodium intake too much could raise your blood pressure, which may worsen ED symptoms over time.

-• There are several proven and safe alternatives to the salt trick for men that are likely more effective for treating ED and carry less risk.
+• There are several proven and safe alternatives to the salt trick for men that are more effective for treating ED and carry less risk.

 Here's what we'll cover